spdx/license-list-XML/DOCS/template-decision.md

 # License Inclusion Decision

 ## Decision:

-* approved or not-approved
-## Full name:
+- [ ] approved
+- [ ] not approved

+## License full name

-* record full name to be used
+_record full name that will be used in the license list_

-## Short id:
+## Short ID

-* record final decision on short id to be used
+_record final decision on short id to be used; **take care** as it is policy that this id never change_

-## XML markup:
+## XML markup

-* description of any mark-up for replaceable or omitable text needed
+_describe any markup for replaceable or omitable text needed in the XML for the license_

 ## Additional rationale or notes on decision:

-* Add any additional information beyond what has already been recorded in the issue comments
+_add any additional information, including optionally a summary of what is recorded in the issue comments_